meyassu/quaker/README.md

 ### Revgeocoder
 Revgeocoder is a general-purpose reverse geocoder.
 It works by indexing an exhaustive dataset containing the geometry and location of every geographical boundary in the world, both maritime and land, with an R-tree, narrowing down the set of possible regions with the R-tree for every query point, and then performing a Point-in-Polygon (PiP) operation on the filtered set of regions.
 Each of these components of Revgeocoder will be discussed here.

+Program logs can be found in revgeocoder/user_data/logs.txt after program execution.

 #### Boundary Dataset
 The boundary data is sourced from a community-run site known as [NaturalEarth](https://www.naturalearthdata.com/downloads/).
 All of the land boundaries are at the provicial level (e.g. states, administrative regions) and the maritime boundaries include seas, oceans, and some lakes although most small bodies of water are excluded from the dataset.